Updated on 8/19/2019 :

-Around 8% of the patients on this medication could develop an unexplained cough.
+Around 8% of the patients on carvedilol could develop an unexplained cough.

 This drug belongs to the famous statin family.
 Statins are cholesterol-lowering medications and could reduce the chance of dying from heart attack.

-Simvastatin is one of the older cholesterol-lowering medications and millions of people take this drug regularly.
+Simvastatin is one of the older cholesterol-lowering medications and millions of people regularly take this drug.

 About 9% of the population on simvastatin could suffer from dry cough.

-Other familiar medications that could cause dry cough
+Other common medications that could cause dry cough

 Fluticasone nasal steroid spray